 Protect them from water

-Well, water and wood are not the best combo possible.
+Well, water and wood are not the best combos possible.
 Avoiding water should start with the installation of your floors.
 Make sure you hire professionals for the fitting process, so you can be sure the damp and humidity tests will be done prior and your flooring won’t experience contracting and damaging later on.
-Next basic rule, you should be aware of is cleaning the wooden installation with damp mop or cloth.
-Sweeping with a fine broom is the most recommended cleaning advice, however, if you decide to use water, simply make sure it’s close to minimum.
-Similarly, remove liquids spilled on the floor immediately.
+Next to the basic rule, you should be aware of is cleaning the wooden installation with a damp mop or cloth.
+Sweeping with a fine broom is the most recommended cleaning advice, however, if you decide to use water, simply make sure it’s close to the minimum.
+Similarly, remove liquids spilt on the floor immediately.

 Clean them regularly

 The frequency of your cleaning routine is strictly individual.
 While commercial floors have to be cleaned every day, if your floor doesn’t experience high traffic, you can develop a weekly routine.
 Sweeping with a fine broom is all you need, however, you can vacuum once in a while, especially for inaccessible areas.
 Make sure you use the proper setting of the vacuum cleaner, created for hardwood and you won’t cause scratches.
 The same applies to the cleaning products – use only cleaners, created for wood to prevent stains and major issues.